 Tip: There is also no rule saying that you can only buy leads from one company.
 You will want to stick with any source that provides a positive return on marketing spend as long as you have the time to work the leads.
 If time is a bottleneck just go with the most profitable providers.

 Narrow The Field

-Next you’ll want to narrow down the options to your particular needs.
+Next, you’ll want to narrow down the list to vendors that match to your particular needs.
 Below are a few questions for providers to help you determine what you are looking for.

 - What product lines do you offer?

 - What filters are available?
 Are they built into the lead price or an additional cost?

 - What data fields do you provide for each lead?

 - Do you offer any discounts, such as for buying in bulk or for customer loyalty?

 - What is your return policy if I find that a lead is “bad?”